Internet in Ethiopia: Availability of Internet

 In 2005, Ethiopia announced plans to spend hundreds of millions of dollars over the next three years to connect all of the country's schools, hospitals, and government offices, and most of its rural population, to broadband Internet via satellite or fiber-optic cable.
-Between 2005 and 2007, the government spent US$40 million to install WoredaNET and SchoolNET, two nationwide networks meant to increase connectivity.
-WoredaNET provides e-mail, videoconferencing and Voice over Internet Protocol (VoIP) services to local governments, and SchoolNet provides streaming audio and video through a downlink-only VSAT (Very Small Aperture Terminal) satellite.
+Between 2005 and 2007, the government spent 40 million US dollars to install WoredaNET and SchoolNET, two nationwide networks meant to increase connectivity.
+WoredaNET provides e-mail, video conferencing and Voice over Internet Protocol (VoIP) services to local governments, and SchoolNet provides streaming audio and video through a downlink-only VSAT (Very Small Aperture Terminal) satellite.
 The government had pledged to dedicate 10% of its annual budget to the development and maintenance of these networks, which are managed by the government-run Ethiopian ICT Development Authority (EICTDA).

 Ethiopia has made several attempts to increase available broadband by laying 4,000 kilometers of fiber-optic cable along the country's major highways, by making overtures to the East African Submarine Cable System (EASSy) and by connecting Addis Ababa to existing fiber optic networks in Port Sudan and Djibouti.
 These ventures have had mixed success.
 The domestic network is not yet operational, though the government had promised to lay 10,000 more kilometers of cable by 2010.
 Once the cables have been laid, it is said Ethiopia will consider opening the network to a second, private operator.
 EASSy has been delayed multiple times by disagreements among the member countries (though at the time of writing it was scheduled to be completed by June 2010), and the line to Djibouti was sabotaged and looted, allegedly by ONLF and OLF rebels, shortly after its completion in 2006.

 Currently satellite Internet is available to some large corporations, but individuals are not permitted to have private satellite connections.
 The ETC also bans the use of VoIP in Internet cafés and by the general population, though its web site lists VoIP as part of the company's future broadband strategy.

 In 2014, the number of Internet users in Ethiopia had increased to 1,836,035, or approximately 1.9% of the population.
 In 2015, it had risen to 3.7 million, or 3.7%.

+By the mid-2020s, Ethiopia's internet user base grew under the government's Digital Ethiopia 2025 Strategy.
+The Ministry of Innovation and Technology reported that internet users increased from approximately 17 million to over 42 million during the strategy period. mobile internet users reached 46.6 million by the 2024/25 fiscal year.
+The government launched more than 800 public services online and established large-scale data centers, including three Tier-3 facilities developed with private-sector investment.
+A successor Digital Ethiopia 2030 Strategy was under preparation to replace the 2025 framework.